Last updated

 └── versions.yaml

-In this example, we created a versions.yaml file with two versions: legacy and latest, specifying latest as the default.
+For this structure, we created a versions.yaml file with two versions: legacy and latest, specifying latest as the default.
 The demo version was purposefully not included.

 versions.yaml